xxsreexx00/FashionHouseTemp/README.md

 The 3D model of building could be provided whether by downloading from the websites, creating on 3D modelling external softwares, or creating by Probuilder tool in Unity.

-#### -- Find some example for 3D models of the building inside these folders:
+#### -- Some example for 3D models of the building are provided that could be found in these folders of the unity project:

 For downloaded models: Assets -> Models -> Buildings -> Downloaded Buildings.